FrankiePower/parallel-insurance-protocol/README.md

 ### 4. Standard ERC20 Is a Bottleneck
 The biggest blocker to parallel DeFi is the standard ERC20 implementation.
 ParallelCoin solves this by replacing mappings with concurrent maps.

+### 5. Parallel Setup = Parallel Testing
+Don't just parallelize your contracts - parallelize your entire testing workflow!
+Using `Promise.all()` for setup operations (minting, approvals) reduces benchmark preparation from minutes to seconds and properly demonstrates parallel capabilities.

 ## 🎯 Competition Criteria Checklist